FHead/HcalNoiseCMS/NoiseTreeAnalysis/00README.txt

 analyzeEChanNtuple.C -- Helper executable for building energy distributions
                         out of observed samples.

+analyzeEChargeNtuple.C -- Fit 2-d linear regression model to the energy
+                          dependence on charge in TS4 and TS5.

 ChannelGroupInfo.h   -- Summary info for a group of channels.
 Used to
                         study channels grouped by HPD as well as those channels neighboring an HPD.